 When I decompose the deviations of the leveraged ETFs from their target return, I found that the tracking error due to management factors can be greater than that due to compounding for certain ETFs.
 In addition, the mean deviations due to compounding and to management factors in a given year can be positive or negative.
-In terms of the time-series relationship between the two types of deviations, the correlation coefficients tend to be small or negative overall, suggesting that the two are likely driven by different forces, and do not reinforce each other in dragging down or pulling up the returns of the leveraged ETFs.
+In terms of the timeseries relationship between the two types of deviations, the correlation coefficients tend to be small or negative overall, suggesting that the two are likely driven by different forces, and do not reinforce each other in dragging down or pulling up the returns of the leveraged ETFs.
 For most of the funds in the study, the mean deviations due to compounding were the biggest in 2008, the year of the financial crisis.
 There was a noticeable jump in trading premiums/discounts during the financial crisis, both in terms of magnitude and volatility, likely due to a temporary loss of liquidity and market efficiency over that period.
 Last but not least, I find that the financial crisis had an asymmetric impact on the bull versus the bear ETFs' intraday trading patterns.
 It had a much bigger effect on the intraday share price volatility of the bear ETFs than the bull ETFs, even though the latter experienced a much greater surge in trading volume during the crisis.
 In terms of the intraday average bid-ask spreads, the results show that most of the leveraged ETFs suffered a significant reduction in liquidity during the financial crisis, explaining the jump in trading premiums/discounts in that period.

 In conclusion, because of the unprecedented volatility and the drying up of liquidity in the fall of 2008, the performance of some of the leveraged ETFs studied in this paper was severely impacted.
-Going forward and barring another major financial crisis, the deviations from target return (for different holding periods) shown in this paper may represent the upperbound.
-And the trading premiums/discounts, which were shown to be highly volatile during the financial crisis, should return to normalcy.
+Going forward and barring another major financial crisis, the deviations from target return shown in this paper may represent an upperbound, as are the volatile trading premiums/discounts.